mInzamamMalik/demo-swagger-document-express/README.md

 You can access the Swagger documentation at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).

+## Useful Vscode Extentions:
+- [Swagger-jsdoc](https://marketplace.visualstudio.com/items?itemName=myyrakle.swagger-jsdoc): useful if you are typing docs by hand and not using chatgpt for generating docs

 ## Customization

 - Modify the Swagger configuration in `swaggerConfig.js` to customize the documentation.